Diyagi/vrising-server-docker/README.md

-## Game Server Host Environment Variables
+## Host Settings Environment Variables (Game Server)

 >[!IMPORTANT]
 > `VR_` prefixed environment variables are used by the **game** server itself, not added by the container.
+><br>Because these env vars are read by the game server itself, setting `COMPILE_HOST_SETTINGS` to `false` wont affect how these env vars work. ([Official Doc](https://github.com/StunlockStudios/vrising-dedicated-server-instructions/blob/master/1.0.x/INSTRUCTIONS.md#server-host-settings))
+><br>These env vars will override their respective values in `ServerHostSettings.json`.

 | Variable | Type/Default | Description |
 | :------- | :------------|:------------|